siondawson/milestone-project-2/readme.md

     + Javascript was used to display quiz questions and calculate the users score.
 * Techsini
     + Used to create apple device mockup for readme.
++ favicon.io
+    + Used to create multi device mockup for this readme.

 # Testing